Apply to a Degree Program

 Individuals seeking admission must complete and submit the Penn State Graduate School online application.
 Be sure to read the admissions requirements carefully, as each program has unique requirements.

 To enroll in 400-level courses, you must have completed 60 credits of undergraduate work or the equivalent.

-To enroll in graduate-level courses, or to earn the graduate certificate in distance education, you must have a baccalaureate degree.
+To enroll in graduate-level courses, or to earn a graduate certificate, you must have a baccalaureate degree.